Science and technology in the United States: American applied science

+The automobile companies of Ransom E. Olds (Oldsmobile) and Henry Ford (Ford Motor Company) popularized the assembly line in the early 20th century.
+The rise of fascism and Nazism in the 1920s and 30s led many European scientists, such as Albert Einstein, Enrico Fermi, and John von Neumann, to immigrate to the United States.

 An American invention that was barely noticed in 1947 went on to usher in the Information Age.
-In that year John Bardeen, William Shockley, and Walter Brattain of Bell Laboratories drew upon highly sophisticated principles of quantum physics to invent the transistor, a small substitute for the bulky vacuum tube.
-This, and a device invented 10 years later, the integrated circuit, made it possible to package enormous amounts of electronics into tiny containers.
+In that year John Bardeen, William Shockley, and Walter Brattain of Bell Laboratories drew upon highly sophisticated principles of quantum physics to invent the transistor, a key component in almost all modern electronics, which led to the development of microprocessors, software, personal computers, and the Internet.
 As a result, book-sized computers of today can outperform room-sized computers of the 1960s, and there has been a revolution in the way people live – in how they work, study, conduct business, and engage in research.

 World War II had a profound impact on the development of science and technology in the United States.
 Before World War II, the federal government basically did not assume responsibility for supporting scientific development.
 During the war, the federal government and science formed a new cooperative relationship.
 After the war, the federal government became the main role in supporting science and technology.
 And in the following years, the federal government supported the establishment of a national modern science and technology system, making America a world leader in science and technology.

 Part of America's past and current preeminence in applied science has been due to its vast research and development budget, which at $401.6bn in 2009 was more than double that of China's $154.1bn and over 25% greater than the European Union's $297.9bn.